TimeBurningFish/FewFC/README.md

 # FewFC
-* FFew-shot Financial Chinese event extraction datase
+* Few-shot Financial Chinese event extraction datase
 --------
 ## Important
 * In order to accelerate the research on few-shot event extraction, incremental event extraction and low resources event extraction, we introduce DocRED, a new Chinese Financial sentence-level event extraction